pip install requests import requests mc2 = "'Hello Warp 10!'" requests.post('https://sandbox.senx.io/api/v0/exec', mc2).json() # ['Hello Warp 10!']

-You can access a WarpScript execution environment (a stack) on a Warp 10 platform directly from Python.
+Using a Py4J gateway, you can access a WarpScript execution environment (a stack) directly from Python.

 Description of the Py4J plugin for Warp 10